 His oxygen saturation level is fluctuating, especially during or after exertion.
 So, monitor his oxygen saturation level routinely.
 Without a CT (computed tomography) chest, nothing is confirmed.
 Your father occasionally suffers from hypoxia as his oxygen saturation level declines below 90%.
 His occasional hypoxia may result from post-COVID-19 complications or consequences.
 Oxygen inhalation may improve his oxygen saturation level.
 According to international guidelines, oxygen therapy is indicated when the oxygen saturation level becomes below 92%.
 Antiviral medication should be given when your father was diagnosed as a patient with COVID-19 pneumonia.
 For now, complete bed rest is necessary.
 Your father becomes lethargic due to hypoxia or low oxygen saturation level.
 His oxygen saturation level should be maintained continuously above 95% and 97-98%.
 So, if needed, oxygen therapy should be started.
 Do repeat his CT chest, and it will tell us what to do next.

 Was this answer helpful?|

-She was on O2 support, and then she had CT severity 16/20 for COVID-19 pneumonia ...
-According to your statement, you have been suffering from COVID-...
+Hi doctor, My dad is living away from us and he got a COVID-19 ...
+According to the statement, your dad is suffering from a COVID-19 (...
 Read fullI have breathlessness and cough when I do not do cocaine.
 Am I addicted?

 Anyway, I still was doing cocaine and drinking weekends because it is the only time I do not feel breathless but on a Wednesday, when everything is out of my system, I get breathless again and heavy chest ...
 I do get a tickl...
-Read fullIs my breathlessness really due to anxiety?
+Read fullHow can hypercapnia be prevented in a TB patient under oxygenation?